Want to learn how to get subscribers on YouTube?

 Video thumbnails are the first thing a viewer sees when discovering your video.
 A standard thumbnail isn’t going to tell them much about what they’re about to watch.

-Truth is, your thumbnails are like great big billboards and well-designed ones encourage people to watch and subscribe because they know what to expect from your content.
+Truth is, your thumbnails are like giant billboards, and well-designed ones encourage people to watch and subscribe because they know what to expect from your content.

 The ideal dimension of your YouTube video thumbnail should be 1280 x 720 pixels.
 The absolute minimum width is 640 pixels.

-Good thumbnails also have a clear title and/or screenshots of the video content.
+Good thumbnails also have a clear title and screenshots of the video content.

 This video thumbnail from a popular gaming YouTuber is eye-catching and shows what people can expect when they click on his video.

-Next up is an important hack that can improve the discoverability of your videos as well as an uptick in subscribers.
+Next up is an important hack that can improve the discoverability of your videos and an uptick in subscribers.
 And that is optimizing your video descriptions for search.

 When people browse YouTube they often use it like a search engine, typing keywords into the search box to find what they’re looking for.
 So when uploading your videos, you need to name and describe them in a way that will help people find them easily.